 Hemorrhoids are very common, affecting millions of people in the United States.
 Most individuals with hemorrhoids suffer from their discomfort for a long time before seeking help.
-The experts at Long Island Gastroenterology Specialists in North Wantagh, South Wantagh, and Garden City, New York, offer hemorrhoid treatment options to help you get relief quickly.
+The experts at Long Island Gastroenterology Specialists in North Wantagh, and South Wantagh, New York, offer hemorrhoid treatment options to help you get relief quickly.
 End the suffering; call the office or schedule your hemorrhoid appointment online today.

 Hemorrhoids are enlarged veins that form around the anus and lower rectum.
 The rectum is the last section of your digestive tract and is responsible for holding and eliminating stool.